GOBO Photography | How A DIY GOBO Can Transform Your Portraiture

-In Lighting 201 we show you just how simple it is to use inexpensive lights & modifiers to transform any scene.
+In Lighting 201, we show you just how simple it is to use inexpensive lights & modifiers to transform any scene.
 GOBOs are just one way to create drama and interest in addition to the existing light.
-You can see how drastically a GOBO can transform an image from this BTS post on the SLRL Instagram, and click through to see how we took this image from start to finish:
+You can see how drastically GOBO photography can transform an image from this BTS post on the SLRL Instagram, and click through to see how we took this image from start to finish.

-The technique we demonstrated shows the power of cutting out ambient light for dramatic effect and adding in our own key light to create something moodier.
-The full tutorial can be seen in Lighting 201 in SLRL Premium.
+The GOBO photography technique we demonstrated shows the power of cutting out ambient light for dramatic effect and adding in our own key light to create something moodier.
+You can see the full tutorial in Lighting 201 in SLR Lounge Premium.

 How you choose to modify your light source will inevitably dictate the mood of the scene.
 Here are three tools you can use to do that:

-1. Diffusion: a softer, more elegant look, used more for portraiture because the skin has a softer look.
-This can be accomplished with a multitude of options such as:
+A softer, more elegant look, used more for portraiture because the skin has a softer look.
+This can be accomplished with a multitude of options, including the following:

-3. GOBO: a go-between-object shields the light output depending on the object used.
-You can purchase various GOBO’s online or make your own using styrofoam boards.
+A go-between-object shields the light output depending on the object used.
+You can purchase various GOBOs online or make your own using styrofoam boards.

-In the example above, we used a leaf to create interest and match the existing leaves in the scene, and you can click through using the arrows to see how we decreased flash power to make the shadows more apparent.
-Similar to the example above, we used our flash to guide the mood of the scene by increasing flash power and cutting down available light.
-To see more behind the scenes from this shoot, check out our Fine Art Boudoir Workshop in SLRL Premium.Join Premium
+In the GOBO photography example above, we used a leaf to create interest and match the existing leaves in the scene.
+You can click through using the arrows to see how we decreased flash power to make the shadows more apparent.
+Similar to the previous example, we used our flash to guide the mood of the scene.
+To do this, we increased our flash power and cut down the available light.